mugoh/log/misc/_school-work/dsplab.md

     > Does the plot look beautiful?
 Motivate your answer

-_Oh, and this shit is written in Octave.
+_Oh, and this is written in Octave.
 If you fell in love with Matlab, it should still work fine.
 In case of error though, just point it out -- we'll resolve it so you can continue enjoying your relationship with Matlab._

 # Lab1